 Please also ensure that you give full details of where events are and don’t assume too much local knowledge!
 So, give street addresses and contact details as well please.
 Remember that the list includes people from around the state.

 Keeping it small – attachments and HTML/rich text formatting

 In order to keep your message short and ensure that it can be read on all systems, please limit the use of special formatting, and preferably send your message in plain text format.

 Many users have limited download speed or quota, particularly those with mobile phone internet.
 Please do not attach large files to your message.
-Ideally, don’t attach files at all, but rather include a link to the file on a band web site or the FFT’s web site or a social media site, or include in your message something like “If you would like an A4 poster publicising this event, please reply to me personally at email@example.com (not to the list)”.
+Ideally, don’t attach files at all, but rather include a link to the file on a band web site, the FFT’s web site or a social media site, or include in your message something like “If you would like an A4 poster publicising this event, please reply to me personally at email@example.com (not to the list)”.

-Another alternative is to the host the file on the web somewhere and post a link to the file so that people can choose whether to download it.
-(Search for “free file hosting” – I use dropbox.)
+Another alternative is to host the file on the web somewhere and post a link to the file so that people can choose whether to download it.
+(Search for “free file hosting” – I use Dropbox.)

 If you really need to include an attachment, please limit it to under 200kB in size (don’t send it if you’re not sure about this), and please ensure that it’s in a standard format such as JPG or PDF, not a Publisher file or some other format which many people won’t be able to open.
 To convert some other format to PDF, download cutepdf from www.cutepdf.com.

 Please don’t send several messages about the same event within a short timeframe.
 Acceptable practice is to advertise an event roughly between one and two months in advance followed by a reminder a week or so before the event.
 Larger events may need more notice and will often attract the interest and corresponding posting from other members on related promotion.
 So there is no benefit in your posting appearing as spam to members.
 Events run by the Folk Federation itself are ok to publicise a little more.